learn-co-curriculum/phase-4-project-guidelines/README.md

 such as working on login, then displaying a list of dog houses, then leaving a review.

-You can visualize all the parts you of an app you need to build as a grid, with the features along the x axis (columns) and the different layers of the stack along the y axis.
+You can visualize all the parts of an app you need to build as a grid, with the desired features in columns and the different layers of the stack in rows:

 |                    | Sign in flow | View dog houses | Leave a review |
 | ------------------ | ------------ | --------------- | -------------- |